Lorenzras/advent_of_code_2024_deno/README.md

 I add non-relevant comments along side the code to help me remember what I was thinking at the time.

-In other words, this is not a tutorial, but a diary.
-XD
+In other words, this is not a tutorial, but a diary. 😂

 ## Environment